 The team on average see about 4 people every day.
 Over the past six months, the peer community volunteers have provided advice, support and advocacy to 272 individual whanau members.
 Most of their work is around housing and benefits.
 For 58 people the main issues were emergency accommodation, while benefit advocacy was key for 77.
 Most people required advocacy around 2-3 issues.
 61 people were given ongoing peer support.

 Besides the lived experience work, some of the peer support team have been out to Ihumatao to hear about the land dispute and support their kaupapa.
-They’ve provided support for the K’ Road Chronicle (a local community paper developed by Six, an ex-rough sleeper) with stories and lived experience.
-In June they supported the Lifewise Big Sleepout as table hosts and with leadership around a Te Reo exercise.
+Some of their stories are featured in the K’ Road Chronicle a local community paper developed and edited by Six, who also has lived experience of homelessness.
+In June, Merge Community supported the Lifewise Big Sleepout as table hosts and with leadership around a Te Reo exercise.

 Recently Merge Community started exploring ways for whanau members to earn a little in a flexible way.
 They’re supporting Piki Toi which is helping artists sell their artworks through exhibitions and markets.
 They’ve also supported the development of a cleaning-and-moving business prototype that has undertaken 13 cleans and moves and provided earning opportunities to 10 people.